 Syntactic requirements for design-variation axis tags

-Design-variation axis tags are arrays of four unsigned bytes (uint8[4]) that can equivalently be interpreted as a string of four ASCII characters.
+Design-variation axis tags are four-byte arrays that can equivalently be interpreted as a string of four ASCII characters.
+(See 4.3 for a general description of Tag values.)
 Axis tags must begin with a letter (0x41 to 0x5A, 0x61 to 0x7A) and must use only letters, digits (0x30 to 0x39) or space (0x20).
 Space characters must only occur as trailing characters in tags that have fewer than four letters or digits.

 Fonts may use tags defined in this registry, or may use foundry-defined tags.
 (Foundry-defined tags can also be referred to as “custom” or “private” tags.)
 Foundry-defined tags must begin with an uppercase letter (0x41 to 0x5A), and must use only uppercase letters or digits.
 Registered axis tags must not use that pattern, but can use any other valid pattern.
 This ensures that foundry-defined tags and registered tags are never conflicting.